 Valued roles.
-It's an active process where those who get involved choose freely to do so, and take roles where their contribution will be valued Relevant projects.
-People work on projects that affect them in some way
+It's an active process where those who get involved choose freely to do so, and take roles where their contribution will be valued

+Relevant projects.
+People work on projects that affect them

 Meaningful outcomes.
 Everyone must see that the process will result in something that will actually make a difference.